 I see creative enterprise in India very differently.

 At the outset, let me discard and disclaim the broad, literal definition of an entrepreneur as anyone who assumes the financial risk of operating a business.
 This has ceased to be an interesting or meaningful use of the word since the post-war industrial boom of the second half of the twentieth century, and the new patterns of consumption it inspired, unlocked a wild commercial ingenuity and compulsion to innovate.
 Today, entrepreneurship means more than running the family grocery for the third generation, it implies bringing something new to the party.
-It embraces the spirit of Bill Hewitt and Dave Packard, toiling in the wee hours in a small garage to develop new technology — even if it is usually found in substantially less dramatic and successful renderings.
+It embraces the spirit of Bill Hewitt and Dave Packard, toiling in the wee hours in a small garage to develop new, disruptive technology — even if it is usually found in substantially less dramatic and successful renderings.
 At the very least, it connotes starting something.
 To use entrepreneurship in its more encompassing denotation is to say very little about the commercial topography of almost any place, least of all a place like India where the number of small business is vast and tend to pass within the family.
 The interesting question is: to what extent are those businesses creating significant social change, if not true innovation?
 And more critical and interesting still: who has the guts to start such an enterprise?

 Entreprenuerism in India is a very rare and courageous thing – at least for the middle class and upward.
 (Those lower in the economic pecking order display an astonishing economic self-reliance and initiative, if only as a matter of survival.)
 This is not to say that there are no entrepreneurs – in a country of one billion people and an enormous economy, the only thing of which there is nothing is nothing.
 But the shocking thing in India, particularly given the enormous success of tech, is how few entrepreneurs there are, not how many.
 This is true in every sector of the economy.
 For every Infosys or Airtel, there are a score of multinationals and a small handful of domestic corporate conglomerates driving the marketplace.
 Indian start-ups, where they exist, generally address proven solutions for proven markets, translating an international model within the Indian context.
 This is a far more cautious entrepreneurism, where the risks depend on the viability of the business model, not the birthing of an outside-the-box, revolutionary technology.